masarabbit/sei_project_2/README.md

 	  <img src="README_images/mock_up.png" width="500" alt="mock up" style="border-radius:8px" />
 </p>

 There were two ideas for the layout, but we settled on having the index of the Pokémon displayed on the right, and section on the left to show each Pokémon when they are selected.
-The colour on the page would change depending on the selected Pokémon's type.
+The colours used in the page border would change depending on the selected Pokémon's type.

 <br/>

 ### Requesting Data from the API

 First step was to get the data from the PokéAPI so that it could be manipulated.
-This was more difficult than originally anticipated, since the PokéAPI is vast, and has many sub-sections.
-To get all the data we needed, we had to make two requests - first to retrieve the url of 151 Pokémon, then a second request using these url to retrieve data for each Pokémon.
+This was more difficult than originally anticipated, since the PokéAPI is vast, and has many subsections.
+To get all the data we needed, we had to make two requests - first to retrieve the URL of the 151 Pokémon, then a second request using these URLs to retrieve data for each Pokémon.

-Initial attempt (below) involved getting each Pokémon's url, then making request for each of them using 'forEach'.
-Requested information was then pushed into an array, so that it could be set to state (note that for testing purpose, request was only made for 5 Pokémons at this point).
+Initial attempt (below) involved getting each Pokémon's URL, then making request for each of them using `forEach`.
+Requested information was then pushed into an array, so that it could be set to state (note that for testing purpose, request was only made for 5 Pokémon at this point).

 ```
   React.useEffect(() => {